Ermias-2911/Platformer-java-Game-/README.md

 ## Game Description:
-The min goal of this game proijec is to learn OOP in java.
+The main goal of this game project is to learn OOP in java.
 This Game has three levels.
-Eeach level has differnt baclground and chalenges with energy bar.  <br/>
+Eeach level has differnt background and chalenges with energy bar.  <br/>

 ### To Run The Game:
 1. Run "application.jar" <br/>